Paul Hunt (academic): Academic career

 Between 1992–2000, Hunt was senior lecturer at the University of Waikato, New Zealand.
 The focus of his teaching and research was national and international public law, especially human rights.
 He began to specialise in economic, social and cultural rights and his study, Reclaiming Social Rights: International and Comparative Perspectives, was published in 1996.
 This was one of the first books published on social rights.
-Reviewing it in the Human Rights Quarterly, Barbara Stark remarked upon the book's ambition and concluded, “Hunt succeeds brilliantly” and that the study "dazzles".
+Reviewing it in the Human Rights Quarterly, Barbara Stark remarked upon the book's ambition and concluded, "Hunt succeeds brilliantly" and that the study "dazzles".

 At the University of Waikato, Hunt looked at human rights in New Zealand and the South Pacific, including the relationship between culture and rights, as well as the rights of indigenous peoples, which led to scholarship such as Culture, Rights and Cultural Rights: Perspectives from the South Pacific, co-edited with Margaret Wilson.
 Between 1996–97, he was a visiting fellow at the Harvard Law School Human Rights Program.
 In 2000, Hunt, Janet McLean, Bill Mansfield and Peter Cooper were commissioned by New Zealand's Attorney-General to prepare an independent report on the country's national human rights institutions.
 Many of their recommendations have been implemented by legislative and other reforms.

 In 2000, Hunt was appointed Professor of Law at the Human Rights Centre, University of Essex (UK), a position he still holds.
 At Essex, his teaching and research focus is national and international human rights, with a particular emphasis on economic, social and cultural rights, as well as human rights and development.
 He has served as Director of the Human Rights Centre and Chair of the Democratic Audit.
-Presently, he leads the health-rights work stream of the University's Human Rights, Big Data and Technology Project, funded by the UK's Economic and Social Research Council.